leonmartin/c-sharp-course/Milestone01/instructions.md

 Good news, the wait is over.
 You will now write your first C# code. 🥳

-But, before we dive into the conception and implementation of our banking application, we will do some simple C# exercises first.
+But, before we dive into the conception and implementation of our banking application, we will do some introductory C# exercises first.
 The exercises are designed to specifically prepare you for the implementation of the banking app.

 ![Tutorial versus IDE](../pictures/tutorial_versus_ide.webp)